trebor/soul-bound/rfc.md

 ## **11.3 Optional KYC‑Bonded Pathways**

 * **KYC Bond Contract**
-  * An opt‑in smart contract where users deposit a higher-value bond in exchange for “KYC‑verified” status.
+  * An opt‑in smart contract where users deposit a higher-value bond in exchange for "KYC‑verified" status.
   * Bonds are slashed on fraud or revoked identities under stricter governance rules.
 * **Tiered Identity Flags**
-  * Extend the identity record with a flag (e.g. `kycStatus = “none”|“basic”|“enhanced”`).
+  * Extend the identity record with a flag (e.g. `kycStatus = "none"|"basic"|"enhanced").
   * Applications may require higher KYC tiers for sensitive functions (voting, high‑value transfers).
 * **Privacy-Preserving KYC**
   * Use zero‑knowledge proofs to confirm KYC attestation without exposing raw personal data.